Who Is Actor — Git Repository Collaboration-Pattern Analysis Skill

 Important Notes

-Reports generated by this skill should adhere to the following principles:
+Reports generated by this skill MUST adhere to the following principles.
+The agent MUST refuse requests that violate them: